Undergraduate Support Services

 Aerospace Interest Group Australian Football League Academy Bands Basketball Cricket Crossfit Community Service VECA Cyber Security Cycling Debating Fencing Flying Disc Association FOCUS Golf Hockey Marathon and Distance Running Club Maritime Interest Military History Military Shooting VECA Military Skills Motorcycle VECA Musical Production VECA Navigators Netball Paintball Photography Precision Drill Team Rowing Rugby Rugby League SAE Sailing Small Balls Interest Group Soccer Squash Strength and Conditioning Swimming Tennis Touch Football Triathlon Unmanned Aerial Vehicles Volleyball Water Polo

-This confidential, free of charge service with a qualified professional counsellor, is designed to help people face challenges, navigate change, and regain balance.
-All enrolled UNSW Canberra civillian (non-defence) undergraduate students are entitled to twelve counselling sessions per annum.
+This confidential, free of charge service with a qualified professional clinical psychologist (student counsellor), is designed to support students face challenges, navigate change, and regain balance.
+All enrolled UNSW Canberra civillian (non-defence) undergraduate students are entitled to counselling sessions.